rkuma183/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

 WARNING: The version that comes installed on Apple Macs can be obsolete.

 CAUTION: Do not delete the default version.

-If you want to re-install <strong>Java 6</strong> for OS X 2014-001, it can be obtained from
+But if you did, to re-install <strong>Java 6</strong> for OS X 2014-001, it can be obtained from
 <a target="_blank" href="https://support.apple.com/kb/DL1572?locale=en_US">
 https://support.apple.com/kb/DL1572?locale=en_US</a>